 - CAS AH 521 Curatorship

-- CAS AH 501 or AH 502 Practicum in Museum Studies, which is an approved internship in a museum or nonprofit arts organization
+- CAS AH 501 or AH 502 Practicum in Museum Studies, which, for the certificate, must be an approved graduate-level internship in a museum or nonprofit arts organization

 - An elective chosen with the approval of the director of museum studies.
 Options include: